seeduardo/angular-hacker-news-lab-london-web-102918/README.md

 Each kid (comment) might have kids (comments) inside it - so each comment should actually call the comment component inside of it.
 This means we've got a recursive component - awesome!

-There are simple styles for you to use inside `index.html` to make it look pretty!
+There are simple styles for you to use inside `app.css` to make it look pretty!

 ## Resources